 Ryan D. Edwards is Assistant Professor of Economics at Queens College, a member of the doctoral faculty at the City University of New York, and a faculty research fellow with the National Bureau of Economic Research.
 His studies focus on the interrelated causes and consequences of health, mortality, and economic well-being.

 Cynthia Enloe is Research Professor at Clark University (Massachusetts) in the Program of Women's and Gender Studies and the Department of International Development, Community and the Environment (IDCE).
 She received her Ph.D. in Political Science from the University of California, Berkeley.
-Among Enloe’s books are Bananas, Beaches and Bases: Making Feminist Sense of International Politics (2000); The Curious Feminist(2004); and Globalization and Militarism: Feminists Make the Link (2007), Nimo's War, Emma's War: Making Feminist Sense of the Iraq War (2010).
-Enloe’s latest book (coauthored with Joni Seager) is The Real State of America: Mapping the Myths and Truths of the United States (2011).
+Among Enloe’s books are Bananas, Beaches and Bases: Making Feminist Sense of International Politics (new updated edition, 2014); The Curious Feminist(2004); and Globalization and Militarism: Feminists Make the Link (2007), Nimo's War, Emma's War: Making Feminist Sense of the Iraq War (2010).
+Enloe’s latest book is Seriously!
+Investigating Crashes and Crises as if Women Mattered (2013).

 Matthew Evangelista is President White Professor of History and Political Science and former chair of the Department of Government at Cornell University, where he teaches courses in international and comparative politics.
 He is the author of five books: Innovation and the Arms Race(1988); Unarmed Forces: The Transnational Movement to End the Cold War (1999); The Chechen Wars (2002); Law, Ethics, and the War on Terror(2008); and Gender, Nationalism, and War (2011).
 He is the editor of Peace Studies, 4 vols.
 (2005), and co-editor of Partners or Rivals?
 European-American Relations after Iraq (2005); New Wars, New Laws?
 Applying the Laws of War in 21st Century Conflicts (2005); and Democracy and Security(2008).